 If you are looking to export your products from Brunei Darussalam, you may need to apply for a Certificate of Origin.
 A Certificate of Origin (COO) is a document to establish evidence on the origin of the goods imported into any country.
 Find out more and how to apply here.

 - If you are planning to offer a sale or promotion to your customers you will need approval from the Department of Economic Planning and Development (JPKE).
 Learn more here about how to apply.

 - Trade promotion events such as expos, pop-up sales or bazaars, provide popular platforms to promote your products and services.
 Find out here how to apply to organise expo and trade events.

 - Should you encounter a dispute with a customer, the Consumer Affairs Division under the Department of Economic Planning and Development may assist in mediating and resolving the consumer complaint.
 Learn more about the process here.

 The Small Claims Tribunal provides a quick and low-cost forum for resolving small claims between buyers and sellers of sums not exceeding $ 10,000.
 Understand what constitutes as a claim and what you should consider before filing a claim.

-- In the event you need to engage mediation and arbitration services to resolve a commercial dispute, find out more about the facilities available at the new Brunei Darussalam Arbitration Centre (BDAC).
+- In the event, you need to engage mediation and arbitration services to resolve a commercial dispute, find out more about the facilities available at the new Brunei Darussalam Arbitration Centre (BDAC).

-- Brunei Darussalam’s Commercial Court was established in 2016 to facilitate speedier resolution to any commercial disputes, allowing you to return to business as usual.
+- Brunei Darussalam’s Commercial Court was established in 2016 to facilitate a speedier resolution to any commercial disputes, allowing you to return to business as usual.
 Learn more about the Commercial Court here.

 - If your business is in financial distress and unable to pay its debts, you are likely facing insolvency.